 Blue Danube Waltz

-The Blue Danube waltz by Johann Strauss II(An Der Schoenen Blauen Donau) builds up beautifully.
-Horns, German and piccolo flutes and celli serenely introduce the main theme.
-Violins take over until the whole orchestra revels in the graceful three quarter waltz rhythm.
+Right from the start, the Blue Danube waltz byJohann Strauss II(An Der Schoenen Blauen Donau) builds up beautifully: Horns, German and piccolo flutes and celli serenely introduce the main theme.
+Subsequently, violins take over until the whole orchestra revels in the graceful three quarter waltz rhythm.
 I love this waltz because of the accentuated interplay of piccolo flutes and violins.
-AtNew Year’s Eve in Vienna, the Blue Danube Waltz is traditionally played right after midnight, whether live at events or from the Austrian Broadcasting Station’s radio channels.
+AtNew Year’s Eve in Vienna, the 9 minute long Blue Danube waltz floods the historic city center right after midnight.
+Across Austria you can hear it at live at New Year’s Eve events or from the Austrian Broadcasting Station’s radio channels.

 Johann Strauss Spring Waltz is originally calledVoices of Spring(Frühlingsstimmen).
-The waltz uses trombones for a bombastic start and keeps its vivid rhythm through most of this 7 minute long piece.
-The more gentle melodies blended in make this waltz very rich, amusing and a joy to dance to.
+For the bombastic start the waltz uses trombones and keeps its vivid rhythm through most of this 7 minute long piece.
+From then on, the more gentle melodies blended in make this waltz very rich, amusing and a joy to dance to.
 The German flutes used mimick birds’ songs.
-The Johann Strauss CD compilationWaltzes and Polkasincludes both the Blue Danube Waltz and the Spring Waltz, amongst others of his most famous works.
+To listen to it at home, the Johann Strauss CD compilationWaltzes and Polkasincludes both the Blue Danube Waltz and the Spring Waltz, amongst others of his most famous works.

 Merry Widow Waltz

 The Merry Widow is Lehar’s most popular operetta and has been made into various films.
 The waltz is referred to asBallsirenen-Walzerin German because of a part in its lyrics: ‘Oh come now, oh come, you ball sirens…’.
 My favourite part is the violin theme.
 It is pronounced and graceful before it develops into the sweeping violin melodies so characteristic for the Merry Widow waltz.